Sai-Krishna1001/Javascript-Interview/react-js/react-hooks/react-hooks-interview.md

 **Interviewer**: Excellent response!
 Lastly, could you discuss some best practices for optimizing the performance of React applications, especially when using hooks extensively?

 **Candidate**: Certainly!
-Some best practices include memoizing expensive computations or values using `useMemo` and `useCallback`, utilizing `React.memo` to prevent unnecessary re-renders, optimizing the dependency array in `useEffect`, and leveraging code splitting and lazy loading for improving initial load times. 🚀
+Some best practices include:
+- Memoizing expensive computations or values using `useMemo` and `useCallback`.
+- Utilizing `React.memo` to prevent unnecessary re-renders.
+- Optimizing the dependency array in `useEffect`.
+- Leveraging code splitting and lazy loading for improving initial load times. 🚀

 ---